-Absolutely.
-Tyl’s card machines and online payment gateway accept payments from digital wallets like Apple Pay.
-Our card machines accept Apple Pay, Google Pay and Samsung Pay alongside contactless and Chip and PIN Visa, Mastercard and American Express transactions.
+It sure does.
+Tyl’s card machines accept payments from digital wallets like Apple Pay, Google Pay and Samsung Pay, alongside contactless and Chip and PIN, Visa, MasterCard, American Express and Discover® Global Network.

-When using Tyl’s online payment gateway, you can accept both Apple Pay and Google Pay, as well as Visa, Mastercard and American Express card payments.
+When using Tyl’s online payment gateway, you can accept both Apple Pay and Google Pay, as well as Visa, MasterCard, American Express and Discover® Global Network card payments.

 How does Apple Pay work?

 Apply Pay-enabled devices work in much the same way as any contactless payments, thanks to Near Field Communication (NFC) technology.
 If you’re the customer, you hold your device close to the POS terminal reader, and once a transaction has been processed, you should feel a vibration and a ‘done’ alert and checkmark on your display screen.

 On a card machine: Apple Pay works differently depending on which device you use.
 For example, if you have Face ID on your iPhone, you can glance at the iPhone screen (or enter your passcode) before holding the device to the card reader.
 If you’d rather use Touch ID on your iPhone, you can rest your finger on ‘Touch ID’ to authenticate.
 For Apple Watch payments, you double-click the side button to select your payment card, then hold the device to the reader.